scaomath/kaggle-riiid-test/README.md

 Playground for [Kaggle competition Riiid!
 Answer Correctness Prediction](https://www.kaggle.com/c/riiid-test-answer-prediction)

 ## EDA, observations, ideas
-- In the inference `iter_env`, the correct target will be updated to `previous_test_df` even when the current prediction is wrong.
-Adding rolling mean type features is possible.
 - In the CV tito and marisakamozz proposed, the test iterator df is sorted by `virtual_timestamp`, which is nice.
 - Currently many features do `fillna` using the mean for all users, how about the `fillna` just for one user?
 - How to address the fact that a random guess would yield 25% correct rate?
 - How to do cross-validation using a `KFold` or a stratified folds in the current setting?
+- In the inference `iter_env`, the correct target will be updated to `previous_test_df` even when the current prediction is wrong.
+Adding rolling mean type features is possible.
+- During the inference, in every small batch `test_df` has few common users, the `train_loader` can be tuned to fit `timestamp` pattern, i.e., a sequence is cut such that the `timestamp` gap is greater than the median of the `timestamp` gap.

 ## Transformer encoder-based